hennasingh/Potterville/README.md

  __Site Owner Goals__
  - Create a fun, interactive and engaging game.
  - Design the game to be visually appealing.
+ - Add an extra challenge for Harry Potter fans aka Potterheads.
  - The site is responsive and easy to navigate.